trekhleb/javascript-algorithms/README.md

 ## Algorithms

-Algorithm is an unambiguous specification of how to solve a class of problems.
-Algorithm is a set of rules that precisely defines a sequence of operations.
+An algorithm is an unambiguous specification of how to solve a class of problems.
+It is a set of rules that precisely define a sequence of operations.

 ### Algorithms by Topic